Poison dart frog: Captive care

 All species of poison dart frogs are Neotropical in origin.
-Wild-caught specimens can maintain toxicity for some time (this can be obtained through a form of bioaccumulation), so appropriate care should be taken when handling them.
+Wild-caught specimens can maintain toxicity for some time (which they obtain through a form of bioaccumulation), so appropriate care should be taken when handling them.
 While scientific study on the lifespan of poison dart frogs is scant, retagging frequencies indicate it can range from one to three years in the wild.
-However, these frogs typically live for much longer than that in captivity, having been reported to live as long as 25 years.
+However, these frogs typically live for much longer in captivity, having been reported to live as long as 25 years.
 These claims also seem to be questionable, since many of the larger species take a year or more to mature, and Phyllobates species can take more than two years.

 In captivity, most species thrive where the humidity is kept constant at 80 to 100% and where the temperature is around 72 F to 80 F during the day and no lower than 60 F to 65 F at night.
 Some species tolerate lower temperatures better than others.